Acekorneya/Ark-Survival-Ascended-Server/README.md

 ```
  0 3 * * * /path/to/start_rcon_manager.sh -restart 10
 ```
+ this will schedule a restart every day at 3 AM with a 10-minute countdown

 #### UPDATING DOCKER IMAGE
 Open a terminal or command prompt.